sph-mn/sph-sp/readme.md

 |sp-default-alsa-latency|128||

 ## possible values for sp-sample-format
-sp-sample-format is the format used internally for processing and is independent of the file format. all internal sample formats are currently lower endian. the integer formats are preliminary because some dependencies which dont usually use integers like libc `sin` and therefore `sp-sine` might not work
+sp-sample-format is the datatype used internally for sample values and is independent of the file format. integer formats are only supported for use with ports because most other routines expect floats

 | name | description |
 | --- | --- |